sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   such as the [Museum of Sex](http://www.museumofsex.com/) (sorry, no corporate discounts here, also, VERY graphic.
 When I say graphic, I mean like 10ft screen playing the porno "Deep Throat" when you walk in.) or [Museum of Math](momath.org).
 * [Kayak on the river](http://www.downtownboathouse.org/) for free!
-There's alos several places along the Hudson River that have this.
+There's also several places along the Hudson River that have this.
 * Grand Central and New York Public Library are iconic, close together, and free to look at, however, they don't provide entertainment for long.
 * Yankee and Mets games are pretty cheep if you sit in the nosebleeds, and the stadiums are on the subway lines.